2019 Texas A&M Aggies football team

 The 2019 Texas A&M Aggies football team represented Texas A&M University in the 2019 NCAA Division I FBS football season.
 The Aggies played their home games at Kyle Field in College Station, Texas, and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by second-year head coach Jimbo Fisher.

 Preseason

 SEC media poll

 The SEC media poll was released on July 19, 2019 with the Aggies predicted to finish in third place in the West Division.

 Schedule

 Texas A&M announced its 2019 football schedule on September 18, 2018.
-The 2019 schedule consists of 7 home, 4 away, and 1 neutral game in the regular season.
+The 2019 schedule consisted of 7 home, 4 away, and 1 neutral game in the regular season.